Shengwei-Peng/House-Price-Prediction/README.md

 ### Data Preparation

-1. Place your training data in the `data` directory.
-Ensure your data is in a suitable format (e.g., CSV).
+Place your training data in the `data` directory.
-2. Preprocess the data using the provided scripts in the `preprocessing` directory.
-This may include steps such as cleaning, normalization, and feature extraction.

 ### Adding External Information